icopy-site/awesome/docs/awesome/static-analysis.md

 - [cargo-spellcheck](https://github.com/drahnr/cargo-spellcheck) — Checks all your documentation for spelling and grammar mistakes  with hunspell (ready) and languagetool (preview)

+- [cargo-unused-features](https://github.com/TimonPost/cargo-unused-features) — Find potential unused enabled feature flags and prune them.
+You can generate a simple HTML report from the json to make it easier to inspect results.
+It removes a feature of a dependency and then compiles the project to see if it still compiles.
+If it does, the feature flag can possibly be removed, but it can be a false-positve.

 - [clippy](https://rust-lang.github.io/rust-clippy) — A code linter to catch common mistakes and improve your Rust code.

 - [dylint](https://www.trailofbits.com/post/write-rust-lints-without-forking-clippy) — A tool for running Rust lints from dynamic libraries.
 Dylint makes it easy for developers to maintain their own personal lint collections.